KickAssCommerce/magesdk/README.md

 ## Architecture
 Sounds a lot more fancy than it is but the basic idea is you have API classes, Object classes and Models.
+API files located in `src/V1` follow the same directory structure as the API url itself.

 - Models are what you want to use in your projects.
 The idea is to keep them stable between versions.
 - Object classes offer an easy way to explore what data is (or should be) in a certain entity.
 - API classes do the actual communication with the API via the Api\Client library